littlefairj/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/floating-ip.md

 ##  Add a Floating IP to an Instance

-There are two ways to add a floating IP to an instance;

-1)	To add an Floating (public) IP address to your VPC, press the Request Floating IP button.
+To add an Floating (public) IP address to your VPC, press the Request Floating IP button.
 You can assign Floating IPs directly to Instances via the instance launch page
 ![Floating IP](files/floating-ip-empty.png)

 You should see the following banner whilst it deals with the request